 Wills, Trust & Probate

-If you are looking to set a property or some money aside for the benefit of someone else, such as your children, then a trust may be a good idea.
-Trusts can be a useful tool in wealth and succession planning, but they are a highly complex legal area and should be created with the help of an experienced trusts Solicitor.
+If you are looking to set a property or some money aside for the benefit of someone else, such as your children, then a trust may be your best option.
+Trusts can be a useful tool in wealth and succession planning, but they are a highly complex legal area and should be created with the help of an experienced trust solicitor.
+Get in touch with our friendly team today to discuss your estate plans.

 After changes introduced by the government recently, this has become one of the most popular forms of trust.
 You can ensure a number of different people benefit from the creation of a trust.
 Both income and capital can be paid to one or more beneficiaries at the discretion of the trustees.